 The dictionary’s definition of race is incomplete and misses the complexity of impact on lived experiences.
 It is important to acknowledge race is a social fabrication, created to classify people on the arbitrary basis of skin color and other physical features.
 Although race has no genetic or scientific basis, the concept of race is important and consequential.
 Societies use race to establish and justify systems of power, privilege, disenfranchisement, and oppression.

-American Anthropological Society states that "the 'racial' worldview was invented to assign some groups to perpetual low status, while others were permitted access to privilege, power, and wealth.
+American Anthropological Association states that "the 'racial' worldview was invented to assign some groups to perpetual low status, while others were permitted access to privilege, power, and wealth.
 The tragedy in the United States has been that the policies and practices stemming from this worldview succeeded all too well in constructing unequal populations among Europeans, Native Americans, and peoples of African descent."
-To understand more about race as a social construct in the United States, read the society's full statement on race.
+To understand more about race as a social construct in the United States, read the AAPA statement on race and racism.

 What is Racial identity?